What is early intervention?

 For children aged 2 to 6

-Aligned with the Singapore Ministry of Education’s Nurturing Early Learners Framework, this programme aims to support children who have developmental delay or are at risk of it.
-Our therapists strive to equip children who have special needs with key foundational developmental skills in areas such as:
+Aligned with the Singapore Ministry of Education’s Nurturing Early Learners Framework, the Early Intervention Programme aims to support children who have developmental delay or are at risk of it.
+Our therapists work to equip children who have special needs with key foundational developmental skills in areas such as:

 - Functional language and communication

 - Motor skills